Oil and Gas Terms Beginning with “R” — Page 2

 What Is Recovery Factor in Oil and Gas?
 The recovery factor is the fraction of original oil in place (OOIP) or original gas in place (OGIP) that is ultimately recovered through all production methods over the economic… Read more →

-A prediction of the amount of production that will occur from a well, reservoir or field.
-This estimate is sometimes expressed as a fraction of the total hydrocarbons originally in place Read more →
+A recovery forecast is a prediction of the total amount of hydrocarbon production that will ultimately occur from a well, reservoir, or field over its producing life.
+It is frequently expressed two ways: as an absolute… Read more →

-A contraction of reduction-oxidation, a type of chemical reaction in which one reactant is reduced (gains electrons) while the other is oxidized (loses electrons).
-Examples of redox mud chemistry are: (1) sulfite anions… Read more →
+Redox is the contracted form of reduction-oxidation, a fundamental class of chemical reactions in which one reactant is reduced (gains electrons, with its oxidation state decreasing) while the other reactant is oxidized… Read more →